 The three phases outlined above are not mutually exclusive, and in an ideal world you will be using all three.
-Combining the whole customer journey into one system to bring your whole business under one roof helps you offer the best service to your customers.
+Combining the whole customer journey into one system brings your whole business under one roof.
+This helps you offer the best service to your customers.

 What is Helpdesk?

-The name “Helpdesk” may conjure up images of complaints, or firefighting customer problems.
+Although it contains the word “Help”, the name “Helpdesk” is not always reflected in a positive light.
+It often conjures up images of complaints, or firefighting customer problems.
 But it can be so much more than that.
 It can be a place for clients to raise those general “how-to” questions.
 It could be a place to store details of scheduled maintenance.
 Think of your CRM as a place for you to record interactions with clients.
 For example, Opportunities are where you log details of potential business.
-If you follow that principle, the Helpdesk is where you store information about how you have assisted your clients.
+If you follow that principle, the Helpdesk is your audit that shows how you have assisted your clients

-As with other areas, Helpdesk can provide a rich source of data for you to improve your customer service.
+Helpdesk provides a rich source of data for you to improve your customer service.
 By reporting on common faults, you can see if there’s anything you can do to pre-empt these.
-You might notice that typical questions could be answered with a quick video tutorial.
-When you launch new versions (or fixes), you have a ready-built list of customers that would benefit from any enhancements.
+Typical questions could be answered with a quick video tutorial.
+You might even create a webinar to offer an extra educational resource.
+When you launch new versions, you have a ready-built list of customers that would benefit from any enhancements.

 Here are three scenarios where the Helpdesk module will help you with your Account Management: